danbratton/portfolio/README.md

 # Portfolio of Projects

 ## [Data modeling for Wishi with dbt and Looker](https://github.com/danbratton/wishi-dbt/blob/main/wishi/WALKTHROUGH.md)
-I built and maitain a wishlist application called [Wishi](http://www.getwishi.com).
+I built and maintain a wishlist application called [Wishi](http://www.getwishi.com).
 On Wishi users create an accounts, create wishlists, add items to wishilsts, and share wishlists with others.
 Along this user journey, there are several events that I want to track so that I can measure important metrics like Monthly Active Users, Activation Rate, Retention Rate, and more.

 I designed a data model to transform raw event data into analytics-ready data.
 Raw event data is generated on the **Django** backend and stored in a **Postgres** database.
 From there, **dbt** is used to build a fact table for events and several dimension tables.
 I visualized the data with **Looker Studio** in [this public dashboard](https://lookerstudio.google.com/reporting/b5c35fcb-9d47-48e8-af6f-e75dd61164da).